knative/docs/docs/eventing/getting-started.md

     default   True             default-Broker.event-example.svc.cluster.local   1m
     ```

-    When the `Broker` is **READY**, it can begin to manage the events it receives.
+    When the `Broker` has the `READY=True` state, it can begin to manage any events it receives.

-2. If the **READY** column reads **False**, wait 2 minutes and repeat Step 1.
-If the **READY** column still reads **False**, see the [Debugging Guide](./debugging/README.md) to troubleshoot the issue.
+2. If `READY=False`, wait 2 minutes and re-run the command.
+If you continue to receive the `READY=False`, see the [Debugging Guide](./debugging/README.md) to help troubleshoot the issue.

-Now your `Broker` is ready to manage events.
+Now that your `Broker` is ready to manage events, you can create and configure your event producers and consumers.

 ### Creating event consumers

-These subcomponents receive the events sent by event producers (you'll create those a little later).
+Event consumers receive the events that are sent by event producers (you'll create those a little later).
 You'll create two event consumers, `hello-display` and `goodbye-display`, so that you can see how to selectively deliver events to different consumers later.

-1. To create the `hello-display` subcomponent, run the following command:
+1. To deploy the `hello-display` consumer to your cluster, run the following command:

     ```sh
-    kubectl -n event-example apply -f - << END
+    kubectl --namespace event-example apply --filename - << END
     apiVersion: apps/v1
     kind: Deployment
     metadata: